greszy/spring_mvc/README.md

   * What type of view resolvers exist in Spring MVC?
   * How can we implement different view resolvers in a Spring MVC application?
   * What is view resolver chaining?
+* Interceptors and Themes
+ * How can we manipulate requests using interceptors?
+ * How are themes used to modify the look and feel of views?
+ * How can website localization be implemented in Spring MVC?
+* Spring MVC REST Controllers
+ * How are REST Spring MVC controllers different from regular Spring MVC controllers?

+## Video Examples